wnameless/spring-bulk-api/README.md

 =============
 Add bulk operations support to any Spring RESTful API by a single annotation @EnableBulkApi.

-##Purpose
+## Purpose
-Allow user to use JSON to define a list of RESTful operations,<br />
+Allow user to define a list of RESTful operations by JSON,<br />
-and send to server-side for bulk actions.
+and send them to server-side for bulk actions.

-##Note
+## Note
 For simplicity, spring-bulk-api doesn't deal with any of security issues.<br />
 Server-side should set up the Spring security for safety concerns.<br />
 Ex: enable basic authentication and SSL, disable CSRF protection... etc.

-#Maven Repo
+# Maven Repo
 ```xml
 <dependency>
 	<groupId>com.github.wnameless.spring</groupId>